-ELMAR: (THEY LAUGH.
+ELMAR: Yeah, and that's why Hugo Wagner is such a naturist.
+Or a naturalist!
+No, a naturer!
+(THEY LAUGH.
 ELMAR TAKES THE BOTTLE OF VOKDA AND POURS FOR EVERYONE) A toast then to the Island Irene Wagner, the girlfriend of Puchi, mother of Puchita the first and Carolinita the zero, also, children of Puchito, though those girls are so beautiful that they seem more like the children of their uncle, the pseudo South American writer, Elmar Wagner Gómez, with two novels no one reads because Elmar may sound like the sea but he's more like a dried up creek, with nothing to say...